MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 #### Design with your audience in mind
 As a best practice, it's important to make decisions that are rooted in specific tasks for certain audiences.
 Consider using a common framework for scenario planning that starts by selecting a certain role or audience *"As an..."*.
 Then, narrow down the objective in *"I need to..."*.
 Next, consider the ideal tool or process to meet the objective in *"So that I..."*.
 Lastly, script out what success looks like in *"I know this is successful when..."*.

-For example, create a table like the following to list business scenarios that you want to address with cards in the Dashboard:
+For example, create a table like the following to list business scenarios that you want to address with cards in the dashboard:

 |**As an...**|**I need to...**|**So that...**|**I know this is successful when...**|
 |:-------------------|:---------------|:-----------|:------------------------------------|